Martin Stears-Handscomb: Joint co-ordinator

 Martin Stears-Handscomb is a lifelong Baptist and member of Tilehouse Street Baptist Church, Hitchin.
 In 2007 he entered a civil partnership with Ian, a retired Baptist minister.
-A retired teacher, he currently manages an accountancy office.
-In his spare time, as well as contributing to Affirming Baptists, he led the group which founded the successful Black Squirrel Credit Union, of which he continues to be President, now more than ten years old with over 1,200 members.
+A retired teacher, local Councillor and lay preacher, he is available to speak and share his story.
+As well as contributing to Affirm, he led the group which founded the successful Black Squirrel Credit Union, of which he continues to be President, now more than fifteen years old with nearly 1,000 members.

 In 1988, Jeremy Marks founded Courage UK, which became one of the leading Christian ministries in the UK for lesbian & gay people.
 Twelve years later, he startled the evangelical world by publicly embracing a fundamentally gay-affirming approach, after recognising the despair that had resulted for many sincere Christian folk who tried the ‘ex-gay’ approach.
 Although Courage officially finished in 2012, Jeremy continues working post-Courage, providing pastoral care, spiritual direction, speaking engagements, and writing.
 Courage’s activities (group meetings etc) are now being continued by a new ministry, the Two:23 Network.